TimMarder/SystemsFinalProject/README.md

   * Open ./server in that terminal, and then open a second terminal (in the same computer) and open ./client.
   * Moves can be inputted as any standard grid coordinate system for Battleship.
 Examples: "A1","B7","G4"

+## Known Bugs
+  * Dependent on user to follow the instructions (didn't check for input errors)
+  * Ctrl-C on opponents turn doesn't alert opponent of your surrender (must surrender on your turn for it to properly)

 ## Devlog